inside top of book cover

 D. ciliaris habit

-Eleven species of Digitaria are known to be present in Hawai‘i (Clayton & Snow, 2010) although Faccenda (2022, 2023) has added an additional 5 species (he provides a key).
+Eleven species of Digitaria are known to be present in Hawai‘i (Clayton & Snow, 2010) although Faccenda (2022, 2023) has added an additional 5 species and provides a key (our key below covers all of the species known to be in Hawai‘i and on Guam).
 Many are commonly encountered as weeds in lawns and disturbed sites, as well as pasture grasses.
 All Digitaria species in Hawai‘i are naturalized species (non-native), except D. setigera (kūkaepua‘a)—a southern Asia species distributed across the Pacific Islands—is possibly indigenous or a very early Polynesian introduction (Wagner, Herbst, & Sohmer, 1990).
 On Guam, in contrast, nine Digitaria species are listed by Raulerson (2016), with five regarded as indigenous and one as endemic (D. gaudichaudii).

 Fig. 7B.
 Spikelet magnified